airbnb/plog/README.md

 #### Packet type 01: multipart message

 - Bytes 02-03: unsigned, big-endian, 16-byte integer.
-Packet count for the message
+Packet count for the message (between 0 for 1 packet and 65534).
 - Bytes 04-05: unsigned, big-endian, 16-byte integer.
-Number of packets for the message (between 1 and 65535)
+Index of this packet in the message (between 0 for the first packet and 65534).
 - Bytes 06-07: unsigned, big-endian, 16-byte integer.
 Byte length of the payload for each packet in the message.
 - Bytes 08-11: arbitrary 32-byte integer.
 Second half of the identifier for the message.
 Messages are identified by the UDP client port and this second half.
 - Bytes 12-15: signed, big-endian, 32-byte integer below 2,147,483,647.
 Total byte length of the message.